 I didn’t know who they were or where they were going.

 Were they bad people?
 Were they weary travelers?
 Why were they walking in a straight-line formation?

 Then it hit me how immense and grand everything was within this universe.

 It’s like that moment that comes a few minutes after you smoke weed out of a vaporizer and realize just how high you are.

-Some of the interactions that you have with Mr. House (who uploaded his consciousness into a computer FFS) are mind blowing, as he explains to you what happened the day the bombs dropped, how he was personally involved, and all of the aftermath that ensued.
+Some of the interactions that you have with Mr. House are mind-blowing, as he explains to you what happened the day the bombs dropped, how he was personally involved, and all of the aftermath that ensued.

 Fallout 3 vs. New Vegas